giupiombo/travel-story-web/README.md

 ### Project Description

-Blog where people can add their personal travel stories.
+Developed a blog where people can add their personal travel stories.

 ### Architecture